 Wear an approved helmet at all times for safety and comfort.
+They provide both warmth and reduce injury.
 A stocking type cap, balaclava and face mask should always be carried or worn.
-Goggles or a face shield that attaches to the helmet are indispensable.
+Goggles or a face shield that attach to the helmet are indispensable.